polyhex-sampling/sampler/README.md

 > *TIPS:*

-> * You can use mouse scroll on almost all button to change their value more easily.
+> * You can use mouse scroll on almost all buttons to change their values more easily.

-> * Activate `Auto` mode to generate new sampling each time a parameter change.
+> * Activate `Auto` mode to generate new sampling each time a parameter changes.

 ![sampler-gui-example1](doc/sampler-gui-example_1.png)
 ![sampler-gui-example2](doc/sampler-gui-example_2.png)